-Science and technology continue to move forward in making the fabrication of Micro/Nanodevices and systems possible for a variety of industrial, consumer, and biomedical applications (Roco & Bainbridge, 2005).
-A variety of microscopic devices that have a characteristic length of less than 1mm but more than 100 nm and that combine electrical and mechanical components (MEMS) devices have been produced and some are in commercial use (Roco, 2003).
-A variety of sensors are used in industrial, consumer, defense, and biomedical applications.
-Various micro/nanostructures and micro/ nanocomponents are used in micro instruments and other industrial applications such as micromirror arrays.
+Science and technology continue to advance in the fabrication of micro- and nanodevices for a variety of industrial, consumer, and biomedical applications.
+Microscopic devices that have a length of less than 1 mm but more than 100 nm and that combine electrical and mechanical components (MEMS) have been produced and some are in commercial use.8 A variety of sensor types using these devices are used in industrial, consumer, defense, and biomedical applications.
+Various micro- and nanocomponents are used in instruments and other industrial applications such as micromirror arrays.

+The largest of the MEMS applications include accelerometers.
+Around 90 million accelerometer units were installed in vehicles in 2004.
+Other MEMS applications include:

+Silicon-based piezoresistive pressure sensors for manifold absolute pressure sensing for engines and disposable blood pressure sensors

+Capacitive pressure sensors for measuring tire pressure

+Thermal inkjet print heads

+Micromirror arrays for digital projection displays

+Optical cross-connections in telecommunications

+Chemical/biosensors and gas sensors

+Microresonators

+Infrared detectors and focal plane arrays for Earth observation, space science, and missile defense applications

+Picosatellites for space applications

+Fuel cells

-The largest MEMS applications include accelerometers (some 90 million units installed in vehicles in 2004).
-Other MEMS applications include silicon-based piezoresistive pressure sensors for manifold absolute pressure sensing for engines and for disposable blood pressure sensors (about 30 million and 25 million units, respectively), capacitive pressure sensors for measuring tire pressure (about 37 million units in 2005), thermal inkjet print heads (about 500 million units in 2004), micromirror arrays for digital projection displays (about US$700 million revenue in 2004), optical cross-connections in telecommunications, chemical/biosensors and gas sensors, microresonators, infrared detectors and focal plane arrays for Earth observation, space science, and missile defense applications, picosatellites for space applications, fuel cells, and many hydraulic, pneumatic, and other consumer products.
-MEMS devices are also being pursued for use in magnetic storage systems, where they are being developed for super compact and ultrahigh-recording-density magnetic disk drives.
-NEMS are produced by nano machining in a typical top–down and bottom–up approach, largely relying on nanochemistry (Lee et al., 2003).
+Hydraulic, pneumatic, and other consumer products

+MEMS devices are also being pursued for their use in magnetic storage systems.
+In this case they are being developed for super compact and ultrahigh-recording-density magnetic disk drives.
+NEMS are produced by nanomachining in nanochemistry based on top–down and bottom–up approaches.
 Some examples of other applications include microcantilevers with integrated sharp nanotips for scanning tunneling microscopy (STM) and atomic force microscopy (AFM).
 Quantum corrals are formed using STM by placing atoms one by one.

-Other applications include AFM cantilever arrays for data storage, AFM tips for nanolithography, dip-pen lithography for printing molecules, nanowires, carbon nanotubes, quantum wires (QWRs), quantum boxes (QBs), quantum-dot transistors, nanotube-based sensors, biological (DNA) motors, molecular gears formed by attaching benzene molecules to the outer walls of carbon nanotubes, devices incorporating nm-thick films [e.g., in giant magnetoresistive (GMR) read/write magnetic heads and magnetic media] for magnetic rigid disk drives and magnetic tape drives, nanopatterned magnetic rigid disks, and nanoparticles (e.g., nanoparticles in magnetic tape substrates and magnetic particles in magnetic tape coatings).
+Other applications include AFM cantilever arrays for data storage, AFM tips for nanolithography, dip-pen lithography for printing molecules, nanowires, carbon nanotubes, quantum wires (QWRs), quantum boxes (QBs), quantum-dot transistors, nanotube-based sensors, and biological (DNA) motors.
+Additional MEM examples are: molecular gears formed by attaching benzene molecules to the outer walls of carbon nanotubes; nm-thick films for magnetic rigid disk drives and magnetic tape drives; nanopatterned magnetic rigid disks, and nanoparticles.
+Nanoparticles are used in magnetic tape substrates and coatings.
 Nanoelectronics can be used to build computer memory devices using individual molecules or nanotubes to store bits of information, molecular switches, molecular or nanotube transistors, nanotube flat-panel displays, nanotube integrated circuits, fast logic gates, switches, nanoscopic lasers, and nanotubes as electrodes in fuel cells.

 Investments in Nanotechnology